 - A sale one day later on March 21 would produce long-term capital gain or loss tax consequences, since you would have held the asset for more than one year.

 TurboTax Tip: Losses on your investments are first used to offset capital gains of the same type.
 Short-term losses are first deducted against short-term gains, and long-term losses are first deducted against long-term gains.

 How much do I have to pay?

-- Short-term profits are taxed at your maximum tax rate, just like your salary, up to 39.6% and could even be subject to the additional 3.8% Medicare surtax depending on your income level.
+- Short-term profits are usually taxed at your maximum tax rate, just like your salary, up to 37% and could even be subject to the additional 3.8% Medicare surtax, depending on your income level.

-- Gains on real estate that are attributable to depreciation—since depreciation deductions reduce your cost basis, they also increase your profit dollar for dollar—are taxed at 25%, unless you're in the 10% or 15% bracket.
+- Gains on real estate that are attributable to depreciation—since depreciation deductions reduce your cost basis, they also increase your profit dollar for dollar—are taxed at 25%, or at your ordinary-income tax rate if lower.